JimmyKenMerchant/raspi_pico/README.md

 * "pedal_buffer" is a just buffer with -18.06dB (Loss 8) to 18.06dB (Gain 8).
 This also implements a noise gate with -60.2dB (Loss 1024) to -36.7dB (Loss 68) in ADC_VREF.
 ADC_VREF is typically 3.3V, and in this case the gate cuts 3.2mVp-p to 48mVp-p.
 The noise gate has the combination of the hysteresis and the time counting after triggering.
 I set the hysteresis is the half of the threshold, and the time counting is fixed.
 Note that the time counting effects the sustain.
 ADC0 is for the audio input, ADC1 is for the loss or the gain, and ADC2 is for the noise gate.
 One of two outputs is inverted for balanced monaural.

 * "pedal_sideband" is hinted by a rotating fan which changes your voice.
 This effect by a rotating fan can be described by a Fourier transform, i.e., you add a pulsating wave to produce a sideband like a radio wave.
 In my testing, sine waves have harmonics by this pedal.
 Note that I renamed this pedal from "pedal_chorus" to "pedal_sideband", and I think this pedal is identified as an octave pedal.
-It's made from the mouse-on-a-wall approach for the chorus effect.
+It's made from the mouse-on-a-wall approach for the chorus effect with my idea.
 I recommend this pedal not just for guitars, but also for basses.
 Fundamentally, this effect is like the system of synthesizers.
 To make this function on an analogue circuit, this would be a ring modulator.
-One of two outputs is added the pulsating wave, and another is added the inverted pulsating wave (another is also inverted for balanced monoural).
+One of two outputs is added the pulsating wave, and another is added the inverted pulsating wave (another is also inverted for balanced monaural).
 ADC0 is for the audio input, ADC1 is for the loss or the gain, and ADC2 is for the noise gate.
 Frequencies of main pulsating wave and sub pulsating wave are fixed so far.

 * "pedal_chorus" is using a delay without feedback.
-However, to get the spatial expanse, we need an oscillator and another delay, i.e., this pedal is simulating a pair of stereo speakers which output the delay alternately with an oscillator, and the function of the speakers is also simulating a rotary speaker.
+However, to get the spatial expanse, we need an oscillator and another delay, i.e., this pedal is simulating a pair of stereo speakers which output the delay alternately with an oscillator, and the function of the speakers is also simulating a rotary speaker too.
 ADC0 is for the audio input, ADC1 is for the speed of the oscillator, and ADC2 is for the distance between L and R. Outputs are gained two times in default.
-One of two outputs is L, and another is R which is delayed to simulate the distance of two speakers (another is also inverted for balanced monoural).
-This pedal uses a lot of processes and it spends 10us with +-5us and up to 20us per sampling cycle (this measurement using USB output that would use the inner bus).
+One of two outputs is L, and another is R which is delayed to simulate the distance of two speakers (another is also inverted for balanced monaural).
+This pedal uses a lot of processes and it spends 10us with +-5us and up to 20us per sampling cycle (this measurement uses USB output that would use the inner bus).

 * "pedal_reverb" is using a delay with feedback.
 ADC0 is for the audio input, ADC1 is for the mixing rate or the reverberance (Dial 0 is the loudest volume), and ADC2 is for the room size (delay time).
 Outputs are gained two times in default.
 One of two outputs is inverted for balanced monaural.